rochuns/rochuns/README.md

 some hetalia favs: italy veneziano & romano, austria, switzerland, china, russia, america, philippines, indonesia, england

-interests/ charisma house, hypmic, chainsaw man, tshd, no home, cherrycrush, crk, hetalia nn much more ^_^
+interests/ **hetalia**, *charisma house*, hypmic, chainsaw man, tshd, no home, cherrycrush, crk, nn much more ^_^

-byf/ i ramble alot when i get comfortable aru! nn i do not use tonetags, please lmk if you want me to use them. : )
+byf/ im quite shy and awkward if we first interact, and i start to  ramble alot when i get comfortable aru! also, i do not use tonetags, please lmk if you want me to use them. : )

 dni/ basic dni, (hetalia specific: usuk/itacest shippers, sorry i get a little uncomfortable at the mention of these ships. :( (and also, not necessarily unallowed to interact, but if you *really* like belarus that might make me reluctant/hesitant to int with you!))